huggingface/blog/fine-tune-whisper-multilingual-asr.md

 ## Closing Remarks

-In this blog, we covered a step-by-step guide on how to fine-tune Whisper for multilingual ASR using 🤗 Datasets, Transformers and the Hub.
+In this blog, we covered a step-by-step guide on how to fine-tune Whisper for multilingual ASR using 🤗 Datasets, Transformers and the Hugging Face Hub.
 If you're interested in fine-tuning other Transformers models, both for English and multilingual ASR, be sure to check out the examples scripts at: [examples/pytorch/speech-recognition](https://github.com/huggingface/transformers/tree/main/examples/pytorch/speech-recognition).